-Pros: Ray Edwards provides a comprehensive education on copywriting, includes swipe files and templates for easy ramp-up, and answers additional numerous member questions via 15 recorded coaching calls.
+The Good: Ray Edwards provides a comprehensive education on copywriting, includes swipe files and templates for easy ramp-up, and answers additional numerous member questions via 15 recorded coaching calls.

-Cons: The course is designed for a specific type of copywriter and may not work for those who wish to reach out to the B2B marketplace.
+The Bad: The course is designed for a specific type of copywriter and may not work for those who wish to reach out to the B2B marketplace.
 More direction is required on how to place sales pages into email marketing campaigns.

-Our Recommendation: If you want to learn how to copywrite for audiences, you can't go wrong with Ray Edwards' Copywriting Academy.
+The Bottom Line: If you want to learn how to copywrite for audiences, you can't go wrong with Ray Edwards' Copywriting Academy.